skatejs/skatejs/README.md

 #### `observedAttributes`

 This behaves exactly like described in the [v1 spec](http://w3c.github.io/webcomponents/spec/custom/#custom-elements-autonomous-example).
-The only things we do here are to make it behave consistently in both polyfill-land and in v0, and automatically add attributes that are linked to properties to it so that you don't have to duplicate any code between the two.

 For example, the following: